Is Becoming a Pilot Worth the Cost?

 You May Also Like

-8 thoughts on “Is Becoming a Pilot Worth the Cost?
+11 thoughts on “Is Becoming a Pilot Worth the Cost in 2024?

 1. I started out training to become a pilot but I failed my commercial flight test twice and it’s just really shaken my confidence.
 I haven’t really got the money to keep going so I’m still working in hospitality and saving, I’ll probably have another go next year but I already feel like I’m so uncurrent it would be like having to start all over again, and I don’t know if it’s even worth it to be paid less than what I earn now…